-We left the Texas Hill Country on June 19th on a roadtrip through the South.
-On our 28th day (We’re in Oklahoma City), we sharing some interesting facts about each state we’ve learned along the way.
+We left the Texas Hill Country on June 19,2020 (during height of the pandemic scare) on a roadtrip through the South.
+By our 28th day (We were in Oklahoma City), we shaed some interesting facts about each state we’ve learned aalong the way.

 Louisiana has the longest coastline (15,000 miles) of any other state in the U.S.

 Louisiana makes up approximately 41% of the wetlands in the U.S.